-For this report, the size, health, and structural condition of onsite and offsite trees, within influencing distance of the proposed development was documented.
-Trees located on neighbouring properties and the municipal frontage were not tagged.
-Each onsite tree was visually examined on a limited visual assessment basis (level 1), in accordance with Tree Risk Assessment Qualification (TRAQ) methods (Dunster et al. 2017) and ISA Best Management Practices.
+For the purpose of this report, the size, health, and structural condition of trees were documented.
+For ease of identification in the field, numerated metal tags are attached to the lower trunks of on-site trees.
+Trees located on neighbouring properties, the municipal frontage, or in areas where access was restricted, were not tagged.
+Each tree was visually examined on a limited visual assessment basis (level 1), in accordance with Tree Risk Assessment Qualification (TRAQ) methods (Dunster et al. 2017) and ISA Best Management Practices.